 One of the lesser known – but excellent – uses for a demo is to take the instrumental version (which any professional studio will provide for you at no extra charge while they’re doing your mixes) and allow a potentially interested artist to record their voice onto it.
 The rationale here is that at no additional expense to the artist, they’ll be able to hear their voice on a professionally recorded instrumental version of your song.
 This, sometimes, can be the difference in whether an artist will decide to cut your song or not.

 The moment you intend to use your demo as a potentially income-generating recording, a whole different set of rules applies.
 In other words, without the appropriate releases from the singer and musicians, you won’t have the necessary permission to submit your demo for placement in a film or TV show.
 That being said, asking the studio in advance if their singers/session musicians are willing to sign a release is the proper and professional way to handle this situation.
 Often the release is designed to allow the songwriter to pay demo scale to the singer/session musicians but if/when the song becomes a “master” (in other words it gets placed in a film/TV show) there will be some agreed upon additional compensation for those involved.
-Click here to download a free copy of the releases I use with my songwriting clients, demo singers and session musicians.
+Drop me a line via my website if you’d like a free copy of the releases I use with my songwriting clients, demo singers and session musicians.

 Since selling or streaming your professional song demo – via any of the online download stores or streaming services – is using your demo to generate income, this puts your demo in a different tier of recording.
 Generally, this requires the express permission of and an additional payment to the demo vocalist as you’ll be using the specific recording of their voice to make money.
 As a side note, since most session singers have their own artist careers, it is standard practice to either not list the name of the singer at all or to use a pseudonym in order to keep the singer’s artist and demo-singing careers separate.